 - In spring of 2012, an expanded trail opens to the public.
 Visitors may now traverse 2.5 miles of the preserve and view the restoration site from a scenic overlook.

-- In spring of 2008, the Conservancy opened Big Darby Headwaters Nature Preserve to the public.
+- In the spring of 2008, the Conservancy opened Big Darby Headwaters Nature Preserve to the public.
 The preserve features a handicap-accessible trail and interpretive signage showcasing the importance of the headwaters to people and wildlife.

 - In 2006, TNC strongly supported and influenced the Big Darby Accord, a partnership between jurisdictions within the watershed to cooperatively develop a plan to preserve and protect the Big Darby Creek and its tributaries.